oren/oren.github.io/strategy/workshop/powerpoint/index.md

 # Strategy Workshop
 ![wardley](wardley.png)

+This is a 10 minutes powerpoint format.
+There are also [video, text, and pdf](https://oren.github.io/strategy/workshop/) formats.

 ---
 <!-- paginate: true -->

 ## What will you learn?

 This workshop will teach you how to build and compare business strategies.
-This is a 10 minutes video and text.
-You can also read the [powerpoint](powerpoint/index.html) and the [pdf](powerpoint/strategy-workshop.pdf) formats.

 ---